 - Change the dose or switch to an extended-release form of the medication, if available.

 - Change the schedule of when medications are administrated.
 For example, a medication that makes a person tired during the day may be switched to the evening; a medication that causes insomnia might be switched to earlier in the day.

 Medications are only part of a treatment plan for Parkinson’s disease.
 Based on the needs of each individual, other parts of the plan may include exercise, physical therapy, speech therapy, and more.

-Nightingale Homecare, a leading provider of Phoenix live-in home health care and services in the surrounding areas, is available to help individuals managing Parkinson’s disease and other movement disorders.
+Nightingale Homecare, is available to help individuals managing Parkinson’s disease and other movement disorders with a dedicated providers of Phoenix senior home care in the surrounding cities.
 We provide a range of in-home medical and non-medical care services as well as our Journeys Parkinson’s and Movement Disorder Program.
 This program helps individuals improve their fine motor function, movement, and communication skills, which can help reduce depression, boost confidence, and reduce the risk of falls.

 To learn more about our compassionate and personalized home care solutions, contact us today at (602) 903-6793.